 Do know that the property market is picking up, so these prices may increase quickly.

 When you compare the cost of living, the price of rent, and the benefits you’ll enjoy when living in Andorra, you’ll see that the country is an excellent choice for those on a somewhat limited budget.
-Keep in mind that you’ll enjoy a myriad of advantages like the healthcare system and very low tax rates while spending less money than other European countries.

 Finding a Property for Rent